 When I visited the Guinness factory I did not know very well what I was going to find and the surprise was quite pleasant; so that your feeling is similar I will limit myself to review just some of the things you can see and do in the factory:

-- Learn about the four ingredients of beer and the secret of its foam.
+- Learn about the four ingredients of the beer and the secret of its foam.

-- Enjoy a tasting at the Gravity Bar with panoramic views of the city.
+- Enjoy a tasting in the Gravity Bar with panoramic views of the city

-- Learn how to throw a Guinness and get a diploma
+- Learn how to pull a Guinness and get a diploma

-- Option to get customized products from the Guinness Store
+- Option to get personalized products from the Guinness Store

-- Learn about the relationship between this beer and Guinness records.
+- Learn about the relationship between this beer and the Guinness World Records.